It seems anyone can have an Irish pub nowadays.

 The different bars throughout the venue look classic for a reason, many of them are.
 One is an authentic Victorian bar that was part of Foley's in West Cork, Ireland in the 1880s and is topped off by an early 20th-century etched glass window from an Irish pub.

 The crown jewel of Rí Rá is the 500-pound statue of St. Patrick that sits in the middle of the second bar.
-Showing the wear of 150 years, the 8-foot statue dates to 1850, but still enjoys a pint of Guinness daily as evidenced by the glass in his hand.
+Showing the wear of 150 years, the 8-foot-tall statue dates back to 1850, but still enjoys a pint of Guinness daily as evidenced by the glass in his hand.

 It's like having a slice of Ireland in Las Vegas, conveniently located next to Egypt and down the street from New York.